pandas-dev/pandas/doc/source/dsintro.rst

 For a more exhaustive treatment of more sophisticated label-based indexing and slicing, see the :ref:`section on indexing <indexing>`.
-We will address the fundamentals of reindexing / conforming to new sets of lables in the :ref:`section on reindexing <basics.reindexing>`.
+We will address the fundamentals of reindexing / conforming to new sets of labels in the :ref:`section on reindexing <basics.reindexing>`.

 Data alignment and arithmetic